Skip to main content

 Treatment for heavy periods include:

-• an intrauterine system (IUS) – your doctor inserts a small device that contains the hormone progestogen in your womb.
-This is often the first treatment offered
+• an intrauterine system (IUS) - this is often the first treatment offered

 • medicines without hormones - such as tranexamic acid or non-steroidal anti-inflammatory drugs (NSAIDs)